Health Services Groups

 The Bereavement Group is designed for Sarah Lawrence students who are coping with the loss of a loved one, either in the recent past or from long ago.

 Transitioning to a new culture can be an incredible experience, bringing with it much change.
 While change is often welcome and exciting, it can also bring several challenges.
 This group focuses on: Making the most of your classes; Getting to know your dons and professors; Meeting new friends and experiencing dating relationships; Just relaxing on the weekend.

-The DBT Skills group focuses on the acquisition, integration and practice of cognitive, emotional and behavioral skills including:
+The Behavioral Therapy Skills group focuses on the acquisition, integration and practice of cognitive, emotional and behavioral skills including:

 - Mindfulness Skills

 - Interpersonal Effectiveness Skills

 The weekly Eating Disorder Recovery Group is an atmosphere wherein students can discuss their struggles with food, eating and body image.

 Harm Reduction is defined as reducing any damage caused by alcohol or other drug (AOD) use to the user, the user’s friends, the user’s family, and the user’s community.
 For some students, the healthiest relationship with Alcohol and other drugs, or the best way to reduce harm, is not to use them at all.
 We will help you negotiate the complexity of quitting, if that is what you choose to do.
 For others, it means avoiding or reducing harm by setting limits and making educated and safer choices in the way they use their drug of choice.
 Together in the harm reduction therapy group we will unwrap the multitude of meanings that substance use plays in the student’s life.